Skip to content

 The Open MPI Project is an open source Message Passing Interface implementation that is developed and maintained by a consortium of academic, research, and industry partners.
 Open MPI is therefore able to combine the expertise, technologies, and resources from all across the High Performance Computing community in order to build the best MPI library available.
 Open MPI offers advantages for system and software vendors, application developers and computer science researchers.

-This wiki is primarily intended for NERSC users who wish to use Open MPI on Cori and Perlmutter, however these instructions are sufficiently general that they should be largely applicable to other Cray XC and EX systems running SLURM.
+This wiki is primarily intended for NERSC users who wish to use Open MPI on Perlmutter, however these instructions are sufficiently general that they should be largely applicable to other Cray EX systems running SLURM.

 Compiling